-In most climates, Elephant's Foot are grown as indoor plants, and the plant is relatively easy to grow from seed.
-The roots aren't deep, so plant Elephant's Foot in a shallow pot, filled with a porous, well-drained potting soil.
+Elephant's Foot is grown as an indoor plant in most climates, and it is relatively easy to grow from seed.
+The roots are not deep, so plant Elephant's Foot in a shallow pot filled with well-drained potting soil.
 Water the plant around the edges of the pot and not directly on the tuber.
 Allow the soil to become nearly dry before watering again.

 If you grow Elephant's Foot outdoors, place it in sandy soil amended with rich, well-rotted compost.
 Be careful not to overwater.

-If the vine dries up completely during dormancy, move the plant to a cool place and withhold water completely for about two weeks, then return it to the sunny location and resume regular care.
+If the vine dries up completely during dormancy, move the plant to a cool place, withhold water completely for about two weeks, then return it to the sunny location and resume regular care.

 This can be done from seed.
 Cuttings are not an option.
 The seed capsule must be dry before the seeds can be collected.
 The seeds, which are winged, should be sown in flat seed pans.
 They should be covered with a sowing medium not deeper than 2 inches (5 cm).